-On the west side of the Venetian port, right next to the landmark, red Maritime Museum, you will find the 'Alcanea café & wine bar'.
-This beautiful boutique hotel in Chania old port is housed in a historic building that dates back to the 18th century, when it used to be the office of Eleftherios Venizelos, a major political figure of the 20th century and a charismatic Greek leader.
+On the west side of the Venetian port, right next to the landmark, red Maritime Museum, you will find the 'Alcanea café & wine bar' at the ground floor of the beautiful Alcanea Boutique Hotel.
+This top boutique hotel in Chania old port is housed in a historic building that dates back to the 18th century, when it used to be the office of Eleftherios Venizelos, a major political figure of the 20th century and a charismatic Greek leader.
 This cosy café offers -besides a great breakfast, great views of the port but is secluded enough to guarantee a relaxing breakfast with beautiful sea-view, away from the busy part of the port.

 Tip: Try the special omelet with apaki (Cretan ham) for full flavor OR if you're into a healthier diet try 'the Alcanea healthy option'.

 #8 Watch a movie at an outdoor cinema